tensorflow/swift/docs/AutomaticDifferentiation.md

   `f_can_grad : (T0, T1, ..., Tn, U) -> (U, T0, T1, ..., Tn)` which internally
   calls `f_prim` and uses the primal's returns to call `f_adj`.
 The last parameter of this function takes a differentiation seed.
-This function returns the original result and the vector-Jacobian produts.
+This function returns the original result and the vector-Jacobian products.
 - A finalized gradient function `∇f : (T0, T1, ..., Tn) -> (T0, T1, ..., Tn)`
   which internally calls `f_can_grad` using a default seed `1` and throws away the first result (the first result would be used if `#valueAndGradient()`